Diseases, Pet Care Basics, Shelter and Rescue Resources, Vaccines

 How to Give A SubQ Injection Vaccination for Dogs and Cats

-At-home pet vaccination is an option for many pet owners.
+How can I give my dog shots at home?
+Do it yourself dog shots is an option for many pet owners.
 Watch how to give an injectable vaccination to your dog or cat.